Yaroslav-Lyutvinskiy/MZAccessR/README.md

 install_github("Yaroslav-Lyutvinskiy/MZAccessR")
 # Intialize library:
 library(mzAccessR)
-# Setup Server â€“ by default it is KI mzAccess webserver:
+# Setup Server – by default it is KI mzAccess webserver:
 SetupServer()
 # And then use the functions of package on your demand, for example, like that:
 GetChromatogram("031_MOO_Labeling_HIL_72h_100_3d_MM",148.0584342,148.0624342,0,16)